GorvBjaj/network-analysis-lab/02-TCP-SYN-FLOOD/02-traffic-analysis.md

 - Wireshark warnings such as retransmissions

 ## Screenshot for TCP SYN packets:
-- This is how TCP SYN Flood attack looks like in Wireshark. https://github.com/GorvBjaj/network-analysis-lab/blob/0cc9a2d11d1033ee630ef8f41cda129d440b5355/screenshots/06-TCP-SYN-packets.png
+- This is how TCP SYN Flood attack looks like in Wireshark.\
+https://github.com/GorvBjaj/network-analysis-lab/blob/0cc9a2d11d1033ee630ef8f41cda129d440b5355/screenshots/06-TCP-SYN-packets.png

 ## Screenshot for TCP ACK packet
-- Only sent by ubuntu(192.168.56.20) to kali linux but attacker doesnt send any ACK packets back to complete the connection
+- Only sent by ubuntu(192.168.56.20) to kali linux but attacker doesnt send any ACK packets back to complete the connection.\